 Connector: Create a RelationshipTemplate

-If the Response is successful, we can create the RelationshipTemplate.
-To do so, we use the content we just validated.
+If the Connector states your Request as valid, we can create the RelationshipTemplate.
+To do so, we use the content we just validated in POST /api/v2/RelationshipTemplates/Own.
 Furthermore, we specify an expiration date, which is located in the future, and restrict the access to a single allocation.

 {